Friedenstag: Synopsis

-The Sergeant of the Guard receives the watch from a private that the enemy has just set fire to a farm.
+The Sergeant of the Guard receives a report from a private that the enemy has just set fire to a farm.
 A young Italian messenger from Piedmont arrives with a letter from the Emperor to the town Commandant, and then sings of his homeland.
 The munitions officer, a musketeer and other soldiers mockingly comment on the youth as one who has never known war, just as they have never known peace.
-The soldiers then hear distant noises, thinking at first that these are the enemy, but then realizing it's the townspeople approaching the fortress, the Commandant appears to address the townspeople.
+The soldiers then hear distant noises, thinking at first that these are the enemy, but then realizing it is the townspeople approaching the fortress, the Commandant appears to address the townspeople.
 The Mayor and a prelate appeal to the Commandant to surrender the town, claiming that both their side and the enemy are suffering needlessly.
 The Commandant, however, wants only total victory and dismisses the sentiments.
 An officer from the front appears and informs the Commandant that the town will fall unless the ammunition under the fortress is used.
 The Commandant refuses to release the ammunition for combat.

 The Commandant reads the letter from the Emperor to the townsfolk.
 The Emperor has declared that the town must hold, with no surrender.
 The people protest strongly, at 30 years of continuous war.
 The Commandant is shaken by the reaction, and orders the crowd to disperse and wait a further signal from him.
 He then orders his soldiers to collect the gunpowder underneath the fortress and to give him the fuse.
 The Commandant recalls how the Sergeant saved his life at the battle of Magdeburg, and now in turn offers the Sergeant a chance to leave the fortress.
 The Sergeant declines, along with the munitions officer and private.
 After thanking the Italian messenger, the Commandant orders his troops to work.